NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_Snapchat.md

 -   **No**

-Only age, gender, and geographic provided.
+According to the API and GUI documentation, details about the audience reached are not provided.

 **OC32: Does the platform provide granular volume ranges for ad impressions?**